sait-wbdv/winter-2022/content/cpnt-262/assignments/achievement-8.md

 description: Fetch data from a headless cms with nuxt
 ---

-- Due: Sunday, March 27
+- Due: Tuesday, March 29
 - Weight: 5% of the final mark

 ## Learning Outcomes